reaganstreeter/reaganstreeter/README.md

 # Reagan Streeter — Electrical Engineer

-Graduate Electrical Engineer based in Perth, Western Australia, with a university background in RF/microwave systems engineering.
+Graduate Electrical Engineer at Main Roads Western Australia with a background in RF/microwave systems engineering.
+Actively developing RF and communications systems engineering experience to transition into aerospace and/or defence applications.

 ## Education